NEW! In January 2018, ITU launched the report on

-SDG 9, on industry, innovation and infrastructure, issues a call to "significantly increase access to information and communications technology and strive to provide universal and affordable access to the Internet in least developed countries by 2020" (SDG Target 9C).
+This report analyzes ICT developments in the LDCs and tracks progress towards achievement of Sustainable Development Goal (SDG) Target 9.c, to "significantly increase access to information and communications technology and strive to provide universal and affordable access to the Internet in least developed countries by 2020".

-The report highlights that:
+The Report highlights that:

 - LDCs are on track to reach over 90% mobile broadband coverage and making Internet prices relatively affordable by 2020.

-UN Office of the High Representative for the Least Developed Countries, Landlocked Developing Countries and Small Island Developing States (UN-OHRLLS) and a draft was presented during a
+UN Office of the High Representative for the Least Developed Countries, Landlocked Developing Countries and Small Island Developing States (UN-OHRLLS).